 7. In a Vinaigrette

-Salads are a blank canvas with nearly limitless options to add color and flavors.
+Salads are a blank canvas with limitless options to add color and flavors.
 No matter what greens and toppings you prefer, a vinaigrette dressing can elevate your salad with complex flavors.
 To take your vinaigrette a step further, add some white truffle oil.

 A basic vinaigrette incorporates three ingredient categories: